mollyolaf/lsasim/README.md

 # README

-Overall aim: to simulate data that mimics large-scale assessments (LSAs), including background questionnaire data and cognitive item responses that adhere to a multiple-matrix sampled design.
+Overall aim: to simulate data that mimics large-scale assessments (LSAs), including background questionnaire data that correlates with latent cognitive traits and cognitive item responses that adhere to a multiple-matrix sampled design.
 This package was created as part of the [Embracing Heterogeneity Project](https://embracingheterogeneity.com/).

 ## Development Team
   * Tyler Matta